 Matcha green tea may even improve healthy cholesterol levels.
 An analysis of numerous studies found that consuming green tea resulted in a significant reduction of LDL cholesterol.

 Green tea is loaded with antioxidants, which help fight free radical damage.
-Some damage that may be caused by free radicals include:
+Some damage that free radicals may cause include:

 - Clogged arteries